 - Call it out.
 Seek support from your project sponsor (the person paying for the project).
 Tell the people that matter what has gone wrong and how you intend to handle it.
 Get the team together to collaborate and design your recovery strategies.
 What has to change?
 How will we stay united?
 Who is doing what now?

 - Pause to replan.
-There will need to be significant changes made to your plan – what deliverables are a priority and what can be left for another time; is there additional budget needed to do this work; who will remain in the team, who will go and who will join us; and how will we keep our stakeholders engaged and accepting of the changes.
-Initially monitor progress daily and communicate the small wins as this builds confidence the actions you have taken are working, things are getting back on track.
+There will need to be significant changes made to your plan.
+The deliverables are a priority and the rest can be left for another time.
+Is there an additional budget needed to do this work?
+How will the team need to change?
+How will we keep our stakeholders engaged and accepting of the changes?
+Monitor progress daily and communicate the small wins as this builds confidence the actions you have taken are working, things are getting back on track.

 - Engage a coach.
 Seek support from an independent project management expert to provide advice so the project doesn’t experience a repeat of the problem.
 You do not have to be everything to everyone and know all the answers.